sagikazarmark/nix-config/docs/install-nix-darwin.md

 ```

 > [!NOTE]
-> The `HostName` on macOS often ends with something like `.localdoman`.
+> The `HostName` on macOS often ends with something like `.localdomain`.
 You can most certainly keep that, but you will need to adjust the hostname in your configuration.

 ### Install Homebrew